Classical certification of quantum gates under the dimension assumption: Certification of single-qubit quantum models

 Approximating the logarithm function for $\frac{1}{1-\veps}$, and rescaling $\veps$ such that the lower bounds on the average gate fidelity in \cref{eq:th_selftest_S} are exactly $1-\veps$, leads to the sample complexity stated in \cref{eq:sample_coml_S}. \end{proof}

-As \cref{cor:sample_S} demonstrates, our method for certification of quantum gates is as efficient as the direct certification of quantum processes~\cite{Liu2020EfficientVerificationOf}, which requires trust in state preparations and measurements (and hence is not \ac{SPAM} robust) and also requires an auxiliary system to prepare the Choi-Jamio\l{}kowski state of the process.
-The only price to pay is a possibly larger constant factor, which we numerically estimate for the uniform $\mu(\vec{x})$ in the next section.
-The efficiency of our certification scheme sets our work apart from self-testing results, which typically have much worse noise tolerance and therefore require much higher experimental effort, making them inapplicable in practice (see e.g., discussion in Ref.~\cite{sekatski2018certifying}).
+As \cref{cor:sample_S} demonstrates, our method for certification of quantum gates is as efficient as the direct certification of quantum processes~\cite{Liu2020EfficientVerificationOf}, which requires trust in state preparations and measurements (and hence is not free from \ac{SPAM} errors) and also requires an auxiliary system to prepare the Choi-Jamio\l{}kowski state of the process.
+The only price to pay is a possibly larger constant factor, which we numerically estimate for the uniform $\mu$ in the next section.

+The commonly used \ac{SPAM}-robust characterization methods, \ac{RB} and \ac{GST}, are sample efficient, however, as mentioned earlier, if used for certification, they do not come with the soundness guarantees.
+The proposal of Ref.~\cite{magniez2006self} for self-testing of quantum gates in the Bell test is sound, but can tolerate very little amount of noise (see discussion in Ref.~\cite{sekatski2018certifying}).
+The proposal of Ref.~\cite{sekatski2018certifying} reports higher noise tolerance, but as noted in Ref.~\cite{govcanin2022sample}, self-tests based on violations of a Bell inequality that do not reach the algebraic maximum suffer from a quadratically worse scaling of sample complexity with respect to $\veps$.

 Finally, since \cref{protocol} uses the same experimental setup as \ac{GST} and \ac{RB}, it can be seamlessly integrated into these protocols.
 In particular, if $\Sgate$ and $\Sgate^\dagger$ are included in the gate set of a \ac{GST} experiment, the statistics gathered there can be used to obtain a lower bound on the average gate fidelity from \cref{th:selftest_S} (under an additional i.i.d.~assumption).
 Moreover, the gauge freedom in the \ac{GST} output can be reduced to unitary for the gates $\Sgate$ and $\Sgate^\dagger$.
 Similarly, if the acceptance probability of \cref{protocol} is estimated before conducting an \ac{RB} experiment, it can be used in the guarantees of the \ac{RB} protocol's output.